 For years, DATAQ has offered a number of different flash memory solutions for stand-alone data acquisition.
 Beginning with standard 2GB max capacity SD-style cards for older DI-710/718 series data loggers, progressing to the 32 GB thumb-style USB drives, included with contemporary DI-2000 and DI-4000 series instruments.

 With maximum sample rates on the order of 14.4 kHz, DI-710, DI-718 and DI-718Bx-S series data loggers only allow for the use of standard SD cards (not SDHD or SDxC) with a maximum capacities of 2GB.
 The smaller memory capacity limits the total record time to a day or two at sample rates approaching the 14.4 kHz rate.
 In addition, 2GB SD memory cards are getting harder and harder to find.

 As technology has progressed and maximum sample rates have increased to 160kHz, write speeds and memory capacity have increased as well.

-The 32GB USB flash drive included with all contemporary DI-2000 and DI-4000 series data loggers allow for stand-alone sample rates in excess of 2,000 samples per second, per channel (see the table below for maximum rates based on memory configuration).
+The 32GB USB flash drive included with all contemporary DI-2000 and DI-4000 series data loggers allow for stand-alone sample rates in excess of 1,000 samples per second, per channel

-Optional high speed cards allow you to sample at throughput rates approaching 125 kHz (40kHz in circular mode).
+Optional SLC high speed cards allow you to sample at throughput rates higher than 80 kHz.

 Update Your Firmware